 Other good places to eat include: Warwick Street Kitchen, a lovely rustic independent cafe kitchen; indie restaurant Red Hot Mamma for stone-baked Italian pizza (and cool Insta pics of you book one of their outdoor ‘beach huts’); French bistro Eleven and Italian restaurant La Coppola.
 If Asian cuisine is more your thing then Nana’s Japanese is a must, but pre-booking is essential as this tiny eatery fills up fast (book on one of their infamous sushi nights if that’s your jam).
 Or for stylish gastropubs there’s The Star and Garter, award-winning The Moorings at Myton, and its thatched sister pub The Stag at Offchurch, in a tiny Warwickshire village just outside Leamington.

 Mallory Court Hotel & Elan Spa sits in a peaceful leafy countryside setting just outside town with beautiful tended gardens.
-The 3 AA Rosette restaurant, run by head chef Paul Evans who previously worked at a host of Michelin star restaurants, features dishes from the kitchen garden, while Elan Spa won Best Spa in this year’s Muddy Stilettos Awards.
+The 3 AA Rosette restaurant, run by chef director Simon Haigh – who previously won a Michelin star for the eatery – features dishes from the kitchen garden, while Elan Spa won Best Spa in last year’s Muddy Stilettos Awards.